DarkCaster/Go-For-Win7-Target/README.md

 - Long-term stability
 - Timely updates to match new Go releases

+There are other GoLang Windows 7 ports exists, consider to use them instead of this project, example of a good port: <https://github.com/thongtech/go-legacy-win7>

+This port exists primarily for the sole purpose of running some of my own applications on legacy systems.
+It may contain any quick and dirty changes to achieve that goal, cutting corners where necessary and accidentally breaking compatibility with anything else.

 Future maintenance is uncertain - there may come a point where updates cease entirely.
 The feasibility of backporting newer Go versions depends on technical complexity and available time.
 Pre-built binaries for the latest supported version are available in the [Releases](https://github.com/DarkCaster/Go-For-Win7-Target/releases) section.

-This project based on reverse engineering insights from [0x08.ru's technical article](https://blog.0x08.ru/backporting-golang-to-windows7).
+This project based on reverse engineering insights from [0x08.ru's technical article](https://blog.0x08.ru/backporting-golang-to-windows7) and [go-legacy-win7 project by thongtech](https://github.com/thongtech/go-legacy-win7)

 ## Building the Backport